Employers who underpay their workers will be forced to ‘name and shame’ themselves.

 Attorney-General Christian Porter says the government also plans to introduce criminal penalties with “significant jail terms and fines”.

 “More still needs to be done to motivate companies to improve their performance, such as disqualifying directors of organisations that continue to get it wrong.”

 Government ‘appalled’ by extent of wage theft

-Mr Porter said the government had been “appalled” by the recent string of wage underpayment scandals and was acting to ensure “corporate Australia lifts its game when it comes to paying its workers properly”.
+He therefore vowed to ensure “corporate Australia lifts its game when it comes to paying its workers properly”.

-Professional services firm PwC has estimated 13 per cent of Australian workers are underpaid a total of $1.35 billion a year.
+Meanwhile, professional services firm PwC has estimated 13 per cent of Australian workers are underpaid a total of $1.35 billion a year.